SRT System

 Hitch Climbing Mode

-When configured for Hitch Climbing, the rope has two friction hitches, tied in the opposite directions, allowing climbing towards the end of the rope.
+When configured for Hitch Climbing, which is an SRT technique, the rope needs only two friction hitches (hitches #2 and #3), tied in the opposite directions, allowing climbing towards the end of the rope.
+The presence of another hitch (#1) which is slid to the end and not used is simply a detail.
 In this mode, the system is identical to a “Hitch Climbing System”.
 See:

 Testing & Practice